 if your investment timeline changes, your financial goals shift or

 there are other changes to your personal circumstances.

 If the advice you receive allows the robo-adviser to

-automatically adjust the asset allocation of
+automatically adjust the asset allocation of your portfolio, you

 You also need to be clear about any costs or tax liabilities